goeh/grails-selection/README.md

 This it very powerful and flexible but it also introduces a security risk if you put this tool in the hands of your users (like accepting query URI:s as request parameters).
-So to enable gorm selections you must configure (in Config.groovy) a white list of domain classes that you want to use with gorm selections.
+So to enable gorm selections you must configure (in Config.groovy) a white list of domain classes that you want to use with *gorm:* selections.

     selection.gorm.true // No restrictions, all domain classes are selectable (use with care). selection.gorm.com.mycompany.Person // Allow gorm selection on Person domain class only selection.gorm.com.mycompany // Allow gorm selections on all domain classes in package com.mycompany

+####Fixed criteria

+You can also restrict *gorm:* selections with a fixed criteria that will always be added to the query.

+Example: With this code in *BootStrap.groovy* every *gorm:* selection will be filtered on current user.

+    def gormSelection

+    gormSelection.fixedCriteria = { query, params ->
+        eq('username', SecurityUtils.subject.principal)
+    }

 ### Bean Selection

 The **bean** selection handler makes it possible to call a method on a Spring bean.